LiberTEM/LiberTEM-live/docs/source/usage.rst

 Define a callback function to trigger an acquisition
 ----------------------------------------------------

-This callback function will be include in an acquisition object to be called when LiberTEM-live is ready and waiting for data.
+This callback function will be included in an acquisition object to be called when LiberTEM-live is ready and waiting for data.
 It should trigger the start of the acquisition, for example by starting a scan.
 If a scan is triggered before the acquisition system is ready to receive, data may be lost depending on the